BlairCurrey/nfl-analytics/README.md

   - [0] (maybe) if there are any hardcoded paths (like asset dir?), think about how to not hardcode them.
     - punting on this one. not really important to make this configurable.
 - Quality of Life Improvements
   - [ ] rename model?
-LinRegSpreadPredictor? in the release at least, not sure if anywhere else
+LinRegSpreadPredictor? in the release at least, not sure if anywhere else (pipeline)
     - LinReg is descriptive but is it an implementation detail.
 Do I want to have an DecisionTreeSpreadPredictor in the future?
 Or would I only have a decision tree based model if it replaced the lin reg one?
 Maybe thats a "wait until (if) you actually have another model" problem.
   - [ ] suppress pandas warnings?? "import pandas as pd"
   - [ ] add cli doc generator. look into `argparse.HelpFormatter` to generate a markdown file.
-  - [ ] add types
+  - [x] add types
   - [ ] unit tests
 - [ ] Model improvements
   - [ ] W/L record or games played and win pct? (win and loss column on game aggregation)